ibm-cloud-docs/account/iam-userid_keys.md

 **Command options**:

 NAME (required)
-:   Name of the API key to be locked, exclusive with UUID.
+:   The name of the API key to be locked, exclusive with UUID.

 UUID (required)
 :   UUID of the API key to be locked, exclusive with NAME.